 How to filter to a Classical Article and other types of articles

-6. You can add more article types by selecting the types you want, and then and click on the "Show" button.
+6. You can add more article types by selecting the types you want, and then and click on the "Apply" button.
+Uncheck the box to the left of it to deactivate it.

 For more information on article types/publication types see the publication characteristics (publication types) - scope notes page (from the National Library of Medicine).